yakazimir/kyler-website/content/post/kolmogorov_complexity.md

 $$R = \bigg\\{ x \mid K(x) \ge | x | \bigg\\}$$

 I find this definition of randomness to be very satisfying.
-In the simplest terms, it says that a string is random if we cannot come up with a clever pattern to describe or generate it (alternatively, you can think about a random string as one that we cannot **compress** down to something smaller; in other presentations, $R$ is sometimes referred to as the set of **uncompressable strings**.).
+In the simplest terms, it says that a string is random if we cannot come up with a clever pattern to describe or generate it (alternatively, you can think about a random string as one that we cannot **compress** down to something smaller; in other presentations, $R$ is sometimes referred to as the set of **uncompressable strings**).
 To me it is very easy to imagine many such strings, though this notion of randomness turns out to be fundamentally problematic, as described next.

 The Result